FSA postponed to its silver jubilee year

 JURY AND AWARDS

-Films submitted in competitive category are judged by a three-member jury.
-The ‘Ram Bahadur Trophy’ carries a cash prize of USD 2000, while the Runner-Up Award carries a cash prize of USD 1000, Debut Film Award and UNICEF-Nepal Award each carry cash prizes of USD 1000.The Best Student Film Award carries a cash prize of USD 500.
+Films submitted in the competitive category are judged by a three-member jury.
+The ‘Ram Bahadur Trophy’ carries a cash prize of USD 2000, while the Runner-Up Award, Debut Film Award and UNICEF-Nepal Award each carry cash prizes of USD 1000.The Best Student Film Award carries a cash prize of USD 500.
 All awards come with citations.
 Selections made by the FSA Jury are final.

 As in the past, FSA expects to host the maximum number of delegates of selected films.
-Besides attendance in screenings and the camaraderie among filmmakers coming from a spectrum of Southasian societies, November is also a pleasant and culturally vibrant time to be in Kathmandu Valley.
-FSA offers complimentary accommodation to delegates, who will have to bear their own travel costs to and from.
+Besides attendance in screenings and the camaraderie among filmmakers coming from a spectrum of Southasian societies, November and early December is also a pleasant and culturally vibrant time to be in Kathmandu Valley.
+FSA offers complimentary food and accommodation to delegates, who will have to bear their own travel costs to and from their home countries.

 RETURN OF SUBMISSIONS